ariakerstein/Distraqt-FullStack/README.txt

-Distraqt Final Project:
+Distraqt Final Project overview:
 -----------------------

-This project is based on Udacity's full stack nanodegree.
+This project is based on Udacity's full stack nanodegree building a fully functional webapp containing the following functionality:
+* CRUD functiaonlity
+* Working database
+* Deployed to Heroku
+* using Google authorization
+* JSON endpoints
+* Styled using Twitter bootstrap

 There are two versions - one for the restaurant menu app and one for the final project, called 'Distraqt'.
+The 'static' folder contains
-The files prefixed with the convention 'd_*' or 'distraqt_*' indicate they are part of the Distraqt final project.
+The Distraqt project files generally mirror the final project files though prefixed with the convention 'd_*' or 'distraqt_*'.
 Admittedly this is not the most intuitive way to organize this - when time permits this repo will be restructured and the README will reflect those updates.

 Running the Final Project: